 Madrid

-Madrid sits midway along The Turquoise Trail and has a colorfulm history, beginning in the early 1800’s when squatters arrived and mined the area.
+Madrid sits midway along The Turquoise Trail and has a colorful history, dating to the early 1800’s when squatters arrived and mined the area.
 General Stephen Kearny sent troops to the area for fuel to build Fort Marcy, during the occupation of Santa Fe in 1846.
 As coal became an important resource, the Santa Fe railroad brought a spur to Madrid in 1892.
-Sitting on 30 square miles of hard and soft coal with a network of tunnels that made up the Lucas & White Ash, the Peacock and the 2,500-foot Cooke mines, over 3,000 people lived and work in Madrid.
+Sitting on 30 square miles of hard and soft coal with a network of tunnels that made up the Lucas & White Ash, the Peacock and the 2,500-foot Cooke mines.
+At its height over 3,000 people lived and work in Madrid.

 At its peak the town produced 250,000 tons of coal a year and boasted a population exceeding Albuquerque.
 Oscar Huber, who worked for the coal company, became superintendent in 1918 and later gained controlling interest, after the original owner George Caseman was killed in a drilling accident in 1936.
 Under Huber, Madrid residents enjoyed a hospital, paved streets and unlimited electricity in their homes.
 The Mineshaft Tavern which burned to the ground on Christmas Day 1944, was rebuilt.
 The pine and oak bar is still known as the “longest bar in the state.”
 Huber also built the first illuminated baseball park west of the Mississippi.
 The lights were turned on in 1922 putting Madrid in the history books.
 The stadium was home to the Madrid Miners, a farm team for the Brooklyn Dodgers and the Dodgers even played a game in the park to a packed house in 1934.
-The baseball park, still in operation is about to receive a substantial upgrading.
+The Oscar Huber Memorial Ballpark is one of the last standing Minor League Ballpark of its kind in the United States and holds events throughout the year.

-Madrid is probably best known for its annual Christmas lighting display, which began in the 1920s.
+Madrid is known for its annual Christmas lighting display, which began in the 1920s.
 New Mexican families from many miles away made the long trek to see the elaborate displays of lights and nativity scenes.
-Since the electric plant was owned by the town’s coal company, Madrid had the luxury of unlimited electricity for the displays.
+In the early 20th century the electric plant was owned by the town’s coal company and Madrid had the luxury of unlimited electricity for the displays.
 Then local resident Paul Lanz, whose brother was an employee of Walt Disney, probably had a connection to the light displays!
 Trans America Airways—later known as TWA—diverted nighttime flights over Madrid to allow passengers to see the spectacle.

 When the coal market collapsed, so did Madrid’s infrastructure.
-Eventually the final town’s residents moved away and Madrid became a ghost town.
+Eventually the town’s residents moved away and Madrid became a ghost town.
 In 1954 the Wall Street Journal listed the entire town for sale for $250,000.
 By the 1960’s and 70’s an array of artists, crafts people and renegades rediscovered Madrid.
 Eventually the town’s abandoned Victorian homes and clapboard storefronts were sold and new populations began to form in the town.
 Today Madrid pioneers make up about 400 residents—local artists, craftspeople, gallery owners and business commuters to Santa Fe.
-The Holiday lighting display is back and shops, food establishments and lodging facilities operate year-round.
-Honeymoons are even becoming popular to the area!
-Several annual events attract local and not-so local visitors.
+The Holiday lighting display is back and shops, food establishments and lodging facilities operate year-round with several annual events that attract local and not-so local visitors.

 Cerrillos